 Some operating systems also offer a way to manage integrated wireless devices and the wireless connection.
-For example, Windows provides the Network and Sharing Center that allows you to set up a connection or network, connect to a network, manage wireless networks, and diagnose and repair connections.
+For example, Windows Network Connections allows you to set up a connection, connect to a network, manage wireless networks, and diagnose and repair connections.

-To access the Network and Sharing Center, click Start > Control Panel > Network and Internet > Network and Sharing Center.
+To access Network Connections, click Start > Control Panel > Network and Internet Connections > Network Connections.

-For more information, refer to Windows Help and Support.
+For more information, refer to Help and Support.
 Click Start > Help and Support.